-This is one heck of an IKEA hack.
+This is one heck of an IKEA bed hack.
 Stefan made a storage bed.
-Correction: It’s a bed with massive amounts of storage out of 2 MALM bed, 4 MALM chest of drawers, 2 nightstands and 1 headboard.
+Correction: It’s a bed with massive storage, probably enough to fit my entire wardrobe.

-First, he designed the bed in 3D and this was his initial plan.
+First, he designed the IKEA MALM drawer bed hack in 3D, and this was his initial plan.

-Then, he thought he’d need a headboard too to fill up the whole bed frame.
-In the end, he replaced the headboard with 2 nightstands and used the headboard as the new “nightstand” for lamps and books and so on.
+Then, he thought he’d need a headboard to fill up the whole bed frame.
+In the end, he replaced the headboard with two nightstands and used the headboard as the new “nightstand” for lamps, books, and so on.

-He already had one Malm, 3 chests, 2 nightstands and went on to buy a second Malm bed — used — for less than 100€.
+He already had one MALM, three chests, and two nightstands and bought a second MALM bed — used — for less than 100€.
 Nice score!

-When he cut open the MALM boards he was surprised.
+When he cut open the MALM boards, he was surprised.
 “This was a quite shocking finding.
 The boards are nearly hollow.
-Just a hexagonal cardboard structure glued together with thin fiberboards and are the reason for the IKEA light-weight construction,” he says.
+Just a hexagonal cardboard structure glued together with thin fiberboard, and that’s the reason for the IKEA’s light-weight construction,” he says.

-“I got stuck for some days, as I thought, it will never be possible to work with such a material.
+“I got stuck for some days, as I thought it would never be possible to work with such a material.
 But after some consideration, I got an idea how to workaround [the boards] for my storage bed.”

-The hardest bit of the project was when he had to cut both (from both beds) foot boards to get rid of the small elevations so the side struts would be lay flush with the drawers when fixed together.
+The hardest bit of the project was when he had to cut both (from both beds) footboards to remove the small elevations so the side struts would lay flush with the drawers when fixed together.

-From then on, it’s a lot of careful cutting, adding struts and joining the pieces together.
-He makes it look easy but it’s definitely not a hack for the faint-hearted.
+From then on, it’s a lot of careful cutting with a good circular saw, adding struts, and joining the pieces together.
+He makes it look easy, but it’s not a hack for the faint-hearted.

 Stefan has uploaded lots of photos and instructions to his Tumblr.
 Go take a look at his massive IKEA storage bed.